 The Whisky Chair | Finn Juhl | 1948

-The Whisky Chair is defined by Finn Juhl’s artistic sense of shape, function, and detail.
-This exclusive chair was originally presented at the Cabinetmakers' Guild Exhibition in 1948 as part of Finn Juhl’s concept, The Living Room of an Art Collector, but it was not put into production at the time.
+Defined by Finn Juhl’s artistic sense of shape, function, and detail, this exclusive chair was originally presented at the Cabinetmakers’ Guild Exhibition in 1948, but was not put into production at the time.
 Unconcerned with critics who found his designs too extravagant, Finn Juhl always dared to stand alone.
-The chair comes with a unique mouth-blown whisky glass.
-The chair is upholstered by hand in Denmark in textile or leather.
-The frame is available in walnut.
+Now known as the Whisky Chair, it comes with a unique mouth-blown whisky glass.
+The chair is crafted in walnut and upholstered by hand in Denmark in textile or leather.

 Hallingdal beskrivelse